Pulmotil Premix (Canada)This page contains information on Pulmotil Premix for veterinary use.

 FOR VETERINARY USE ONLY

-FOR USE IN SWINE AND FEEDLOT CATTLE FEEDS ONLY
+FOR USE IN SWINE, FEEDLOT CATTLE AND RABBIT FEEDS ONLY

 Pulmotil Premix Indications

 1. As an aid in reducing the severity of swine respiratory disease (SRD) associated with Actinobacillus pleuropneumoniae and Pasteurella multocida when fed to pigs approximately 7 days prior to anticipated disease outbreak.1